 For each meeting, a Wise One will be invited to take part by the Co-Chairs (Wise Ones are those who are recognized and trusted by their Nations as playing a central role in their traditional ways of knowing and being).
-The Wise One will be funding allocated to the committee.
+The Wise One will be treated with the utmost respect and dignity; they will be appropriately funding allocated to the committee.
 The committee may substitute or include a workshop or conference for a meeting.

-Term of Appointment Locals should elect or appoint representatives for a two-year term.
+Locals should elect or appoint representatives for a two-year term.